Alexander, 1st Marquess of Carisbrooke

 The memorial of Irene, Marchioness of Carisbrooke

 St Mildred's Church, Whippingham, Isle of Wight

-Alexander’s long-suffering wife - Irene, The Marchioness of Carisbrooke died on 16th July 1956 - just several days after her 66th birthday.
-Her ashes were interred in the Battenberg Chapel at St Mildred’s Church, Whippingham on the Isle of Wight.
+Alexander’s long-suffering wife - Irene, Marchioness of Carisbrooke died on 16th July 1956 at 20 Marylebone Place, Marylebone, London - just several days after her 66th birthday.
+Her ashes were interred in her husband's family chapel - the Battenberg Chapel at St Mildred’s Church, Whippingham on the Isle of Wight.

 On 23rd February 1960, Alexander died in his apartment at Kensington Palace, London from a cerebral haemorrhage aged 73yrs.
 His ashes were also interred in the Battenberg Chapel.
 Alexander, 1st (and last) Marquess of Carisbrooke was the last surviving grandson of Queen Victoria (1819(1837-1901) and upon his death, his titles became extinct.